 Gaelic football is described as a mixture of Australian rules football, soccer and rugby.
 It is played with a ball similar to a soccer ball, on what looks very much like a rugby pitch, yet it is played in a similar fashion to Australian rules.

 The field of play is between 130m and 145m long and 80m to 90m wide.
 The dimensions may be reduced for underage games or games of less than 15 a side.

+All lines are marked in white.
+The lines on the playing field are 90mm ± 13mm.
 Lines are marked across the field parallel to the endline at distances from each endline of 13m, 20m and 45m.
 The intersection of these lines and of the endlines with the side lines are marked with flags or cones.
 If flags are used, they set back at least one metre from the sideline and placed on an angle.The midline of the field is marked parallel to the endlines and is 10m long.
 Boundary lines are part of the field of play.
 Two rectangles are formed in front of the scoring space as follows:

 A semi‑circular arc of 13m radius, centred on the midpoint of the 20m line is marked outside of each 20m line.
 A point is marked 11m from the centre of the goal line, where a penalty kick is taken.